Azure/azure-sdk-for-java/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 The complete Microsoft Azure SDK can be downloaded from the [Microsoft Azure downloads][microsoft_sdk_download] page, and it ships with support for building deployment packages, integrating with tooling, rich command line tooling, and more.

 For the best development experience, developers should use the official Microsoft Maven packages for libraries.
-Maven packages will be regularly with new functionality and hotfixes.
+Maven packages will be regularly updated with new functionality and hotfixes.

 ### Include the Package